- What is anesthesia and how does it work?

 Women should always inform their physician or technologist if there is any possibility that they are pregnant or if they are breastfeeding their baby.
 See the Safety page for more information about pregnancy, breastfeeding and imaging.

-You will usually be asked not to eat or drink anything for up to eight hours before receiving sedation or anesthesia.
+You will usually be asked not to eat or drink anything for up to eight hours before receiving sedation or anesthesia, although at some institutions you may be allowed to have a few sips of a drink prior to the examination.
 The time period for fasting may differ based on the procedure, medical history, hospital or institution guidelines.

 You may be asked to remove some or all of your clothes and to wear a gown during the exam.
 You may also be asked to remove jewelry, eye glasses and any metal objects or clothing that might interfere with the x-ray images.